chaturadissanayake/chaturadissanayake/README.md

 ### Philosophy

 I work at the intersection of policy, data, and design.
-Good communication isn't about making things look nice, it's about ensuring the right message lands with the right person, whether that's a national report or an interactive data story for someone who has never read a policy brief in their life.
+Good communication isn't about making things look nice; it's about ensuring the right message lands with the right person, whether that's a national report or an interactive data story for someone who has never read a policy brief in their life.
 Organisations often invest heavily in research and analysis, then treat communication as an afterthought.
 I bridge that gap.

 <br>